Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Kansas City and its opponents have combined to score more than 57.5 points in five of seven games this season.
+- Kansas City and its opponents have gone over the current 57.5-point total in five of seven games (71.4%) this season.

-- Tennessee's games have gone over 57.5 points in two opportunities this season.

-- Sunday's over/under is 1.0 point lower than the two team's combined 58.5 points per game average.

-- These two squads combine to allow 56.1 points per game, 1.4 fewer than this contest's over/under.
+- The two teams combine to average 58.5 points per game, 1.0 more than the over/under in this contest.

-- The average total in Chiefs games this season is 54.3, 3.2 points fewer than Sunday's over/under of 57.5.

 - In 2020, games involving the Titans have averaged a total of 50.3 points, 7.2 fewer than this game's set over/under.